emcd123/Java/README.md

-# JavaHomework
+# JavaCode
-The source code for my homeworks
+The source code for my java practice